moleculediscovery/workshop2021/index.md

 c) molecular representation learning
 d) machine learning for chemical reactivity,
 e) analysis of biological images related to molecules, and
-f) molecular modeling with machine learnign methods.
+f) molecular modeling with machine learning methods.
 Papers are supposed to follow the paper template of NeurIPS and the maximum length is 4 pages (not including references).
 Details on the submission process will follow soon.